 One of two recovered photographs from the Stirling City Library blaze.
 Notable for being taken the day which fourteen children vanished and for what is referred to as "The Slender Man".
 Deformities cited as film defects by officials.
 Fire at library occurred one week later.
 Actual photograph confiscated as evidence.

 1986, photographer: Mary Thomas, missing since June 13th, 1986. [view photo]

 'Made up off the top of my head' — Victor Surge

 These genuinely creepy images and bare bones of a backstory were an instant hit in the forum.
 More "found photos" and "documentation" of Slender Man's exploits would follow, but there was never any confusion as to the character's fictive status.
 Victor Surge took full credit for inventing him.

 "The Slender Man as an idea was made up off the top of my head," Surge explained in a subsequent post.
 "The name I thought up on the fly when I wrote that first bit.
 The asset I used for a couple of the pictures was the creepy tall guy from Phantasm, which sadly I have not seen, and the others various guys in suits."

-More to come in a future installment: The Slender Man Goes Viral
+Stay tuned for a future installment: The Slender Man Goes Viral